Techno-Hwizrdry/satoshi/README.md

     python satoshi.py -s 25640 -c BTC -f USD,EUR,JPY,CNY,CAD

 The script will print to standard output the fiat currencies and value of satoshis, as a tab delimited pair, one per line.
+The output for the example command will look something like this:

+    JPY	103.95
+    USD	0.94
+    CAD	1.21
+    CNY	6.24
+    EUR	0.80